Recipe

 2 Soften the butter

-Three Cream the butter and sugar
+Three.
+Cream the butter and sugar.

-Four Add the eggs
+Four.
+Add the eggs

 Five Incorporate the flour…

 Tip the flour right into a sieve and sift it on top of the butter and sugar mixture – even though this is not important, it will help to provide a lighter, fluffier result, so I’d endorse it.
-Use a big metallic spoon lightly to fold within the flour with a sluggish, discern-of-8 movement, being careful to knock as little air out of the combination as possible.
+Use a big metallic spoon lightly to fold within the flour with a sluggish, discerning movement, being careful to knock as little air out of the mixture as possible.

 6 … and the floor almonds and milk